-Son who killed father with claw hammer jailed for 11 years
+'Extreme over-reaction': Son who killed father with claw hammer jailed for 11 years

-It took Jack Kaea two days to build up the courage and then find his father with the intent of killing him.
+Jack Kaea spent two days planning to kill his father, before ultimately creeping up on him as he slept and smashing him over the head with a claw hammer, at least five times.

-The now 20-year-old visited Raymond Kaea about 6.50pm on December 13, 2021, seeking vengeance for earlier wrongdoings, the High Court at Hamilton heard this morning.
+The now 20-year-old first visited his father, Raymond, about 6.50pm on December 13, 2021, seeking vengeance for earlier wrongdoings, the High Court at Hamilton heard this morning.

 He drove Kaea senior to a local cemetery but didn't follow through with his desire to kill him.